cds-snc/digital-canada-ca-website/content/en/service-digital-toolkit/accessibility/our-commitment-to-accessibility-and-inclusivity/index.md

 ## Why this matters

-Research, design, and development decisions are not neutral.
+Research, design and development decisions are not neutral.
 Every decision either raises or lowers barriers to participation.
-We are committed to making decisions that lower barriers to create inclusive products, services, environments, and experiences.
+We are committed to making decisions that lower barriers to create inclusive products, services, environments and experiences.

 Inclusive design is more than meeting accessibility compliance.
 It is much more than checking a few boxes to make sure colour and contrast ratios meet standards.
 Inclusive design starts at the very beginning of any project, before pixels get pushed, before pens even hit sketchbooks.